Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 18, Master Bowyer.

-You have surpassed most of the Bowyers and became one of the greatest bowyers who have ever lived, you gain the following benefits:
+You have surpassed most of the Bowyers and became one of the greatest bowyers who have ever lived.

 * The time you need to craft a weapon or ammunition using your Carpenter’s Tools is quartered.
 * When crafting a ranged weapon you can choose to spend material costs equal to the base cost of the weapon + 2000gp to give the weapon either a +3 to attack or damage rolls (this doesn’t make the weapon magical).